Everyday Health climbs past WebMD

 According to comScore's Media Metrix data, released in mid-November, Everyday Health garnered 25.7 million unique visitors in October, compared with 19.6 million for WebMD.
 In terms of average daily visitors, Everyday Health racked up 1.5 million during October, compared with WebMD's 1 million, according to comScore's Media Metrix.

-WebMD announced the acquisition of the Quality Health Network in September, however.
+WebMD announced the acquisition of Quality Health Network in September, however.
 The Quality Health Network is positioned eighth in comScore's October unique visitor count, at 7.3 million.
-According to Peter Burch, VP of sales at QualityHealth.com, WebMD is currently undergoing due diligence for the acquisition, with the deal “closing any day now.”
+According to Peter Burch, vice president of sales at QualityHealth.com, WebMD is currently undergoing due diligence for the acquisition, with the deal “closing any day now.”
 Burch said WebMD's numbers do not reflect Quality Health Network's unique visitor count.
 When the acquisition is finalized, the deal will “catapult [WebMD] ahead of Everyday Health,” said Burch.
-A combined total of Quality Health Network and WebMD's numbers for October would equal 26.9 million unique visitors, a full 1.2 million more visitors than Everyday Health's.
+A combined total of Quality Health Network and WebMD's numbers for October would equal 26.9 million unique visitors, a full 1.2 million more visitors than Everyday Health's 25.7 million.